Lottery Funds Scholarships

-Notice of Award: Applicants will receive notice of conditional award in early October.
+Notice of Award: Applicants will receive notice of conditional award in mid-October.
 Final awards are dependent upon university verification of enrollment and plan of study.

-Award Payments: Payments will be made to the student's university bursar's account mid-November through mid-December.
+Award Payments: Payments will be made to the student's university bursar's account about the third week of November through mid-December.

 Common Application Errors

 The large number of applications prohibit us from changing or verifying information with you after the application deadline.
 Therefore, please enter all information carefully.
 Incorrect or incomplete applications will not be considered.
 Common application errors include:

 - Selecting the wrong college or university.
 Oklahoma State University has many sites; make sure you choose the location you are attending.
 OSU-Tulsa applicants should select Oklahoma State University as their site.
 If you are taking classes at the University of Oklahoma Health Sciences Center, select that name as your site rather than University of Oklahoma.